 Principle In order to fulfill their roles and responsibilities, directors and 4.13 kansayaku should proactively collect information, and as necessary, request the company to provide them with additional information.
-Also, companies should establish a support structure for directors and kansayaku, including providing sufficient staff.
+Also, companies should establish a support structure for directors and kansayaku , including providing sufficient staff.
 The board and the kansayaku board should verify whether information requested by directors and kansayaku is provided smoothly.

 Supplementary Directors, including outside directors, should request the Principle company to provide them with additional information, where 4.13.1 deemed necessary from the perspective of contributing to transparent, fair, timely and decisive decision-making.
-In addition, kansayaku , including outside kansayaku , should collect information appropriately, including the use of their statutory investigation power.
+In addition, kansayaku, including outside kansayaku, should collect information appropriately, including the use of their statutory investigation power.

-- ·In principle, a dedicated system is used to share materials for Board of Directors' meetings with external directors in advance, and a system has been established to enable timely exchange of questions and items to be confirmed via email, etc. - •Regarding Audit & Supervisory Board members, in addition to the attendance of Board meetings, which are compulsory statutory meetings, they are provided with opportunities to attend important meetings related to business execution, such as Global Strategy Committee, as well as Global Risk Management & Compliance Committee and HQ/SJ Compliance Committee as observers.
-The Audit & Supervisory Board members report and provide information to the Audit & Supervisory Board through these meetings.
-Moreover, when requested by the Audit & Supervisory Board members, materials and information on these meetings are provided. - ·A separate and direct email route to the Audit & Supervisory Board, which allows the Audit & Supervisory Board members to directly receive reports on events that may damage the trust of the Shiseido Group, has been established as part of the internal whistle-blowing hotline system.
+- In principle, materials for Board of Directors' meetings are share online with external directors in advance, and a system has been established to enable timely exchange of questions and items to be confirmed via email, etc. - •Regarding Audit & Supervisory Board members, in addition to the attendance of the Board of Directors, which are compulsory statutory meetings, the full-time Audit & Supervisory Board members are secured with opportunities to attend important meetings related to business execution, such as Global Strategy Committee, as well as Global Risk Management & Compliance Committee and HQ/SJ Compliance Committee as observers, and reports and information are provided to the Audit & Supervisory Board members through these meetings.
+Moreover, when requested by the Audit & Supervisory Board members, materials and information on these meetings are provided. - •A separate and direct email route to the Audit & Supervisory Board members, which allows the Audit & Supervisory Board members to directly receive reports on events that may damage the trust of the Shiseido Group, has been established as part of the internal whistle-blowing hotline system.
 Information on the email route is provided to employees in Japan through training for new hires and training on harassment for all employees.